Vighnesh-Chorge/Portfolio-Chatbot-Local-RAG-Assistant-with-Llama-3.2-3B-Llama-3.1-8B/README.md

 - **Grounded answers only** — responses are built strictly from retrieved context; if a detail isn't in the knowledge base, the bot says so and points the user to my email instead of guessing.
 - **Sensitive topics redirected, not answered** — salary expectations and personal contact details (e.g. phone number) are deflected to email/LinkedIn rather than disclosed or estimated.
-- **Off-topic requests declined** — coding help, general life advice, or anything unrelated to my work is met with a polite "I'm here to talk about Adit's work" redirect.
+- **Off-topic requests declined** — coding help, general life advice, or anything unrelated to my work is met with a polite "I'm here to talk about Vighnesh's work" redirect.
 - **No negativity** — the bot won't speculate on or repeat anything critical about me or past employers; it reframes toward strengths instead.
 - **Prompt-injection resistant** — "ignore your instructions" / "pretend you are..." style attempts are deflected while staying in character, and the system prompt itself is never revealed.